 If you’re looking for a great spot to spend the day swimming, head to the Caleton Blanca Lagoon near Orzola.
 Here, you’ll find dazzling white sands and an inviting, natural lagoon of sapphire-blue water.
 It’s best to get here at high tide if you can.

 You’ll find both shallow areas, ideal for families with young children, and deeper pools where you can have a proper swim.
-The area is tranquil and calm, and a real sun-trap, perfect for swimming, splashing, and sunbathing.
+The area is tranquil and calm, and a real sun trap, perfect for swimming, splashing and sunbathing.

 Visit Jameos del Agua, where natural and man-made beauty meet

 César Manrique took this neglected lava tunnel and transformed it into one of the most popular sights on the island.
-Here, you’ll find lava caverns, an underground lake home to blind white crabs, a sparkling blue pool, an amphitheatre, a museum, restaurants, and more.
+Here, you’ll find lava caverns, an underground lake home to blind white crabs, a sparkling blue pool, an amphitheater, a museum, restaurants, and more.

 The unique beauty of the volcanic landscape is perfectly complemented by some carefully-planned, man-made additions to make this a beautiful spot for tourists and locals alike.